 So, which is the best option, when it comes to kimono rentals in Kyoto?

-If you are looking for a decent kimono rental experience with free cultural experience and convenient location then I recommend MAIKOYA.
+If you are looking for a decent kimono rental experience with free cultural experience and a convenient location then I recommend MAIKOYA.
 If you are looking for a very basic kimono with the cheapest price and the location is not important then you may consider Wargo or Yumeyakata.
-In general most Kyoto kimono shops are OK.
-They provide satisfactory services as well as show the Japanese culture’s omotenashi service.
+In general, most of the Kyoto kimono shops are OK.
+They provide satisfactory services as well as show the Japanese Culture’s omotenashi service.